skeerti2/tdd-todo-list-skeerti2/README.md

 ##Requirements

-You will write your tests one at a time using Assert.
+You will write your tests one at a time using the [Node Assert Package](https://jeremiahalex.gitbooks.io/wdi-sg/content/02-js-jquery/js-tdd-intro/readme.html).
 After writing a test, and verifying that it fails, you should proceed to write the code required to pass the test.

 Your tests should be written inside the `test/todo_tests.js` file and your implementation inside `models/todo.js`.